DebNation/bunkr-downloader/README.md

 A simple cli tool to download content from Bunkr.

-- Please do not abuse the service.
+- Please do not abuse their service.

 ## Prerequisites